Addressing Pediatric Suicide

 Responding to the crisis

-CHA has also joined with Cardinal Health Foundation and the Zero Suicide Institute to create Preventing Youth Suicide: A Cardinal Health Foundation National Collaborative.
-The first-of-its-kind collaborative seeks to develop a data-driven approach to improve the identification and care of children at risk for suicide.
-The collaborative awards grants to children’s hospitals and health systems as they implement a framework developed by the Zero Suicide Institute and commit to a system-wide transformation to better care for children at risk of suicide.
+CHA also joined with Cardinal Health Foundation and the Zero Suicide Institute to create Preventing Youth Suicide: A Cardinal Health Foundation National Collaborative.
+The first-of-its-kind collaborative develops a data-driven approach to accelerate improvement in the identification and care of children at risk for suicide.

 In addition, CHA partnered with other organizations to launch the advocacy initiative Speak Our Minds, which urges Congress to enact legislation and increase funding to address the crisis.